jaanga/sp500/sp500-replay/README.md

 ### Issues / Problems

 * 2017-03-26 ~ ****Colors, opacity, emissivity, lights, shading all need big looking at****
+* 2017-04-05 ~ Complexity ov interferences slowing things down. how to speed up?

 ## Copyright and License